• Skip to primary navigation

 Misal Pav vs Usal Pav

 Usal is a curried dish made with sprouted legumes or mixed sprouts.
-Usal is a regular dish that is even prepared as a side vegetable in the daily household meal and is an important addition in the authentic Maharashtrian thali.
+Usal is a regular dish that is even prepared as a side vegetable in the daily household meal and is an important addition to the authentic Maharashtrian thali.

-Misal has two parts one is the thick curry of matki/ sprouts called “Usal” and the other is red spicy watery gravy is also called “Rassa” or “Kat“.
-Usually people mix these two according to their taste.
+Misal has two parts: one is the thick curry of matki/ sprouts called “Usal,” and the other is red spicy watery gravy, also called “Rassa” or “Kat. “ Usually, people mix these two according to their taste.

 Sprouting Beans

 You can either buy sprouted beans or sprout beans at home.
-I find freshly sprouted beans at our local grocery store, but you can also find them in the frozen section at indian grocery stores.
+I find freshly sprouted beans at our local grocery store, but you can also find them in the frozen section at Indian grocery stores.

 Here is my detailed recipe to sprouts beans or lentils at home.